-Frank Sinatra once famously sang, “My kind of town, Chicago is” and we couldn’t agree more.
-I guess that’s why we decided to expand our practice to Illinois in 2011.
+Frank Sinatra once famously sang, “My kind of town, Chicago is,” and we couldn’t agree more.
+That’s why we expanded our divorce mediation practice to Illinois in 2011.

 In the years we’ve been practicing in Illinois, we’ve seen tremendous growth in the use of divorce mediation by area couples.
 In fact, one of the most popular local searches that lead people to our website is "Can I get a divorce in Illinois without a lawyer?"